davidpaulwilson01/Portfolio/README.md

 ## Book Inventory System Project
 Starting on June 11, 2023, I decided to learn more about the larger process of software engineering beyond just writing code.
-I intend to practice designing software artifacts and documentation for each of the following five phases of development in order: Requirements, Analysis, Design, Implementation, and Testing.
+This includes designing software artifacts and documentation for each of the following five phases of development in order: Requirements, Analysis, Design, Implementation, and Testing.
 To that end, I am starting a project to design and implement an inventory management program for small bookstores.
 The link below leads to the main directory for that project.
 - [Book Inventory System](https://github.com/davidpaulwilson01/Portfolio/tree/main/Software%20Engineering%20Projects/Book%20Inventory%20System/)